nohren/Open-Table-Bot/README.md

 - Navigate to https://www.opentable.com/ and select a date, time and restaurant.
 - Make sure the big red "Find a Time" button is visible.
 Otherwise clear the cache / cookies until it is.
 - You should see tampermonkey running and a green button in the top left of the browser titled "Start Bot".
 Click it.
 - You can see it run in the console.
-Make sure to plug in your laptop and have it never go to sleep while plugged in so you can be out and about and get notified via email on your phone for availabilities / cancellations.
+Make sure to plug in your laptop and don't let it go to sleep so you can be out and about and get notified via email on your phone for availabilities / cancellations.